ucsd-cse11-w24/cse11-pa1-starter/README.md

 Your submission will be in a few parts.

 1. A PDF writeup demonstrating your setup.
 You can find a [template for the writeup here](https://docs.google.com/document/d/1wGIw0DH433jikfImoTUZZGMU9kTOzIf3/edit?usp=sharing&ouid=101937787285726759641&rtpof=true&sd=true).
 You will submit a PDF you create by filling in and downloading this document as PDF.
 Please submit your writeup to the [PA1 PDF assignment](https://www.gradescope.com/courses/310514/assignments/1515919).
 2. A code submission of your program with the methods you wrote for part two, at [PA1 code gradescope assignment](https://www.gradescope.com/courses/310514/assignments/1511659).
+You should select and upload the files `DesignRecipeExamples.java` and `transcript.txt`

 ## Grading